greenfieldt/SpinnerTutorial/tutorial.md

 }
 ```

-## Step 4 - Spin up the overlay ##
+## Step 4 - Spin up :bowtie: the overlay ##

-It's finally business time, so let's review our goals
+We are getting down to business now.
+Let's review our goals for step 4.
  + Display a MatProgressSpinner as an overlay
  + Pass it configuration data using InjectTokens

  - Add a MatProgressSpinner in spinner.component.[ts|htmlcss]

  We are going to add the default MatProgressSpinner to our spinner
  component.
 This one is taken right out of [Angular
  Material](https://material.angular.io/components/progress-spinner/examples